brontosaurusrex/postbang/README.md

 note: something about .config/Trolltech.conf and qt4-qtconfig (qtconfig)

 Neither vlc, nor smplayer are working correctly in vbox enviroment for me, possibly missing stuff.

+## flash

+### the new - better way (Yes it will work in iceweasel as well)

+sudo

+    apt-get install browser-plugin-freshplayer-pepperflash

+Make sure backports are enabled in /etc/apt/sources.list

+### the old way (Only if the 'new - better way' would not want to cooperate for some reason)

 sudo